sionepeni/calculator/README.md

-# A calculator I created when first learning JavaScript.
+# A simple calculator

+I created when first learning JavaScript.
 This was also my second mission at MissionReadyHQ.

 JS, HTML, CSS.